 Without question, regular cleaning of your bird feeder is a necessity.
-Once a week, take the time to clean your feeder using fresh water and bleach or liquid soap.
+Once a week, take the time to clean your feeder using vinegar, fresh water and bleach or liquid soap.
 Grab a brush and other cleaning materials, wear rubber gloves, and simply clean every inch of the bird feeder.

 Air dry the feeder or wipe it out, and return it to its original location.

 In the summer, you may want to reduce the amount of food to feed your favorite avian species.
 And to keep the bird seeds and other meals fresh and lasting, either transfer the feeder under a shade, or install one.